 He convinced me by seeing him work on actual people and seeing him use alcohol to sterilize his materials.
 Plus all my other excuses weren’t valid anymore.
 Yes I know, the reason I don’t have a tattoo is because I’m full of excuses but guess what?
 They’re valid for me and I’m not ready to part with them just yet.
-My main excuse is that a tattoo is for a lifetime and if it’s done improperly I’ll be stuck with it.
-For-ev-er..
+My main excuse is that a tattoo is for a lifetime and if it’s done improperly I’ll be stuck with it for-ev-er..
 Let that sink in.
 Henna, I will only be stuck with for two weeks, and if I shower more it’ll be gone even faster.
 Really, no more valid excuses!

 After it dried and the excess came off it only got better.
 So proud of me for running out of excuses not to do it.
 Every time, for two weeks at least, I looked down I was remembered of why I do what I do and why I should love myself and celebrate my life.
 I also got a reconfirmation of the fact that when you follow your heart you’ll flourish.
-Somehow with the Henna on I felt more gutsy and ready for it all.
+Somehow after getting the Henna in Punta Cana I felt more gutsy and ready for it all.
 That perhaps could’ve been a combination of the sun and cocktails as well..
 Oh well, thanks to the Henna artist on the beach I now know what it’s like to have a ‘’tattoo’’.

 Running out of excuses got me to reconnect with my own saying; When you follow your heart, you’ll flourish🖤.